University of Valencia logo Logo Doctoral Programme in History of Art Logo del portal

 Biography

-Torrent (Valencia), 1967.
-Degree in Geography and History (1990) and PhD in Art History (2010) from the University of Valencia.
-He has developed his professional activity as director of the Museu Comarcal de l'Horta Sud Josep Ferrís March, from its creation in 1996 until 2013, which he has combined during this period with teaching as an associate teacher in the Department of Art History at the University of Valencia, as an assistant professor since 2013 and since 2018 as a senior lecturer.
-He has been an elected member of the faculty since 2014, where as such he has formed part of several university management bodies, such as the Governing Council, the Statutes Commission and the Faculty Board.
-Since September 2018, he has been responsible for the cultural heritage conservation area at the University of Valencia.
+Torrent, 1967.
+Degree in Geography and History (1990) and a PhD in Art History (2010) from the Universitat de València.
+He has developed his professional activity as director of the Museu Comarcal de l'Horta Sud Josep Ferrís March, from its creation in 1996 until 2013.
+Throughout this period he has combined this activity with teaching as an associate lecturer in the Department of History of Art at the University of Valencia.
+In 2013 he obtained a position as assistant professor and since 2018 he has been a full professor.
+He has been an elected member of the Senate since 2014, where he has been a member of several university management bodies, such as the Governing Council, the Statutes Committee and the Claustro Board.
+Between 2018 and 2023 he was director of the cultural heritage area of the Universitat de València.

 His lines of research focus on the study of certain manifestations of cultural heritage related to the landscapes where they are integrated, such as popular architecture, industrial architecture and the heritage of public works, on which he has published various contributions in specialized journals and collective works.